List of The Simpsons comics: The Simpsons' Treehouse of Horror

-The Simpsons' Treehouse of Horror is an annual horror series.
-It has been published around September–October, for Halloween, every year since 1995.
-It takes its name from the annual "Treehouse of Horror" episodes of The Simpsons.
+The Simpsons' Treehouse of Horror was an annual horror series.
+It was published around September–October, for Halloween, every year from 1995 to 2017.
+It takes its name from the annual Treehouse of Horror episodes of the television series.
 Like the episodes, the comic book always feature three stories in each issue.
 The stories are written and illustrated by some of the most famous people in the comic book business.
-Over the last dozen years, the series has had stories created by such industry stars as Garth Ennis (Preacher), Dan Decarlo (Archie Comics), Evan Dorkin (Milk and Cheese), Marv Wolfman and Gene Colan (Blade, Archie Comics, Tomb of Dracula) and rock stars Gene Simmons (Kiss), Alice Cooper and Rob Zombie as well as (humorously) Pat Boone.
+The series had stories created by such industry professionals as Garth Ennis (Preacher), Dan Decarlo (Archie Comics), Evan Dorkin (Milk and Cheese), Marv Wolfman and Gene Colan (Blade, Archie Comics, Tomb of Dracula) and musicians Gene Simmons (Kiss), Alice Cooper and Rob Zombie as well as Pat Boone.
 The stories usually parody modern horror stories and films, and feature distorted versions of the people of Springfield.

 Simpsons Comics One-Shot Wonders

 Simpsons Comics One-Shot Wonders was a series of single-issue comic books.
 Eighteen titles have been published from 2012 to 2018: Ralph Wiggum Comics (February 2012), Bart Simpson's Pal, Milhouse (April 2012), Li'l Homer Comics (August 2012), Maggie (October 2012), Professor Frink's Fantastic Science Fictions (February 2013), The Malevolent Mr. Burns (June 2013), Two One-Shot Wonders in One (July 2013), The Wonderful World of Lisa Simpson (December 2013), Duffman Adventures (April 2014), Kang & Kodos (August 2014), McBain (December 2014), Jimbo Jones (September 2015), Grampa Simpson's Adventure (December 2015), Krusty the Clown (April 2017), The Mighty Moe Szyslak (June 2017), Bartman Spectacularly Super Secret Saga #1 (August 2017), Bartman Spectacularly Super Secret Saga #2 (October 2017), Bartman Spectacularly Super Secret Saga #3 (December 2017), and Chief Wiggum's Felonious Funnies (March 2018).